Melinda Magsino: Personal

-Melinda Magsino was the daughter of an Philippine Army Colonel Danilo Magsino and Amelita, and came from a large family of six sisters and a brother.
+Melinda Magsino was the daughter of a Philippine Army Colonel Danilo Magsino and Amelita, and came from a large family of six sisters and a brother.
 She attended high school at Sta.
 Teresa College in Batangas.
 At the time of her murder, she had been the partner of Benjamin "Benjie" Reyes for three years.
 She had resided in Batangas City, where she worked as a political journalist, and was buried April 19, 2015.

 Career

 Melinda Magsino worked as a Philippine Daily Inquirer correspondent until 2005.
 She was forced to leave PDI after an internal committee looked into allegations against her, including questionable ties to businesses and sources and competitor recruiting.

 During her six-year career with the Philippine Daily Inquirer, she exposed corruption within the Batangas City government, specifically that of late Batangas Governor Armando Sanchez.
 In 2005, Magsino exposed illegal gambling activities and called him a "jueteng lord" (gambling lord).
 In August 2005, Magsino resigned from the PDI and went into hiding after learning two convicted murderers had the intent of killing her.

 She once provided a voice over for a documentary on TV5.
 After 2005, she wrote for Philippine Center for Investigative Journalism and after 2008, the Vera Files.
 In 2010, Magsino was the publisher, editor-in-chief, and reporter for the online news outlet Southern Luzon Inquirer.

 After leaving journalism, Magsino emerged from hiding and posted on her Facebook that she had worked as the Search Engine Optimization specialist and also worked at her partner's chiropractic clinic.
 She still made political comments as administrator of the Facebook group "Taga Bauan, Batangas Ka Kung…".